jobtalle/myr.js/README.md

 Return the [transformation](#transform) which is currently on top of the stack.

 ### `push()`
-Push the current [transformation](#transform) onto the stack.
-The new current transformation is now no transformation (the identity matrix).
+Push the current [transformation](#transform) onto the stack, saving the current transformation state.

 ### `pop()`
 Pop the current [transformation](#transform) from the stack, restoring the last pushed transformation.